If you’re like me, you’ve probably noticed your skin doesn’t bounce back the way it used to — especially around the eyes, mouth, and jawline.

 Patch Test

-Before using a new essential oil, do a patch test.
+Before using a new essential oil, do a test.
 Apply a small amount of the diluted oil to a patch of skin.
 Wait 24 hours to see if any irritation occurs.

 How to Incorporate into Your Routine